R3Conclave/ccl-documentation/user-guide/docs/conclavepass-sample.md

 ### The username is used as the user token

 When you enter your username, Conclave Cloud runs it through a [SHA256](https://www.simplilearn.com/tutorials/cyber-security-tutorial/sha-256-algorithm#what_is_the_sha256_algorithm) hashing algorithm and converts it to a hex string.
-This hex string is used as the token for the user.
+This hex string acts as the token for the user.
 The backend service stores and retrieves encrypted databases using this token.

 ### The password is fixed on the first access